spacetelescope/ins-jwst-community-software/tier2_standards/code_review.md

-# Software Must Utilize Code Review
+# Project Must Utilize Code Review

 This is one of the tier 2 standards.
 See full list [on the overview page](README.md).